RasaHQ/carbon-bot/README.md

 See carbon bot [in the news!](https://www.zdnet.com/article/feel-guilty-about-flying-heres-a-robot-thatll-make-you-feel-better/)

 This is a research project from [Rasa](https://rasa.com/research) and it is built with [Rasa Open Source](https://github.com/RasaHQ/rasa) and [Rasa X](https://rasa.com/docs/rasa-x/)

+# Updating the used Rasa Open Source / Rasa X Versions

+To update the used Rasa / Rasa X versions please check the following files:

+- `.env`
+- `requirements.txt`